ryanthnguyen/ConOrg/docs/IndividualAssignmentSpecsIteration2.md

 - Description: Create static information pages to inform site visitors about the convention.
 - How to Evaluate: Guest, Panelist, Gaming, Hotel, and About pages should exist, be readable and be routed to properly.
-- Outcome of Task: xxx
+- Outcome of Task: Static pages exist and show relevant information.

 ### Task 2: Style the pages

 - Description: Create CSS files to properly style the pages of the site.
 - How to Evaluate: The pages should reflect the appropriate wireframe.
-- Outcome of Task: xxx
+- Outcome of Task: Styling effectively covers every page, and makes the site easy to navigate.